PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 #### Bharath

 <li> What tasks did I work on / complete? - Worked on Integration, deployment and documentation. </li>
 <li> What am I planning to work on next? - End of sprint</li>
 <li> What tasks are blocked waiting on another team member? - No Blockers </li>

+#### Priyanka

+<li> What tasks did I work on / complete? - Worked on Component's look and feel, and feature validations such as to allow a seat to be booked only once for a particular travel date and flight number, also incorporated flight review and seat booking components for returning flights </li>
+<li> What am I planning to work on next? - End of sprint</li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>